 Winemaker Seth Cripe, taking the founding philosophy of LOLA to heart, has balanced the age-old techniques and finesse of winemaking with his straightforward and honest approach, to produce naturally elegant and affordable wines.
-Trained in the Napa Valley tradition he credits Clarke Swanson, Marco Cappelli and Chuck Wagner as his mentors in wine and Robert Mondavi as his inspiration to build LOLA into an international wine brand that represent the natural beauty of California wines at affordable prices.
+Trained in the Napa Valley tradition he credits Clarke Swanson, Marco Cappelli and Chuck Wagner as his mentors in wine and Robert Mondavi as his inspiration to build LOLA into an international wine brand that represents the natural beauty of California wines at affordable prices.
 Seth has worked in all facets of winemaking, from farming to research, at some of the most renowned wineries in the world before he set out to create his version of great coastal wines in 2008 when he established LOLA.

 Seth Cripe showed interest in wine at the young age of 12.
 He started reading anything and everything that had to do with wine from cultural history, viticulture, winemaking and the general world of wine.
 Seth even attempted making some wines from wild Concord grapes from a few vines that were growing in the nearby fishing village of Cortez.
 At 13, he started working as a dishwasher and busboy at the Beach Bistro, one of Florida’s top restaurants, which happened to be directly across the street from Seth’s home.
 It is here that he was able to fuel his passion for wine as he was exposed to the extensive wine list.
 Beach Bistro owner Sean Murphy encouraged Seth to taste the many great wines on the list to fully understand them.
 Sean helped open Seth’s eyes to the world of wines and continued encouraging him to pursue his passion and dream.